smintio/CLAPI-C-Picturepark-Integration/README.md

 # CLAPI-C-Picturepark-Integration
-Sample of integrating with the Smint.io Content Licensing Consumer API with Picturepark DAM
+Sample of integrating Smint.io with Picturepark DAM using the Smint.io Content Licensing Consumer API and the Picturepark SDK

 (c) 2019 Smint.io Smarter Interfaces GmbH